italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 {: #approve-plug}
 ## Approving the pluggable type and version

-Pluggables, like all equipment are carefully chosen.
+Pluggables, like all equipment, are carefully chosen.
 A network operations company (the operator) will decide what pluggables to use in the network based upon research and an understanding of capabilities of the pluggables available in the marketplace.
 These capabilities will be considered against the specific applications, use cases and scenarios that are of relevance to the operator's business.

 It is expected that these applications, use cases and scenarios will be developed through "Market research" and as pluggables etc. are assessed.
 The use cases and scenarios will be applied extensively in later stages.

 The operator will acquire samples of each type & version of pluggable of interest and probably test and then trial them.
 They will also probably carry out "type approval" considering each type&version of pluggable for a particular set of applications (where those applications may be defined by the operator themselves or may be standardized definitions) etc. The full detail of the capability of each type & version of pluggable is relevant at all of these stages (see {{express-capabilities}}).
 The capabilities are expected to be expressed in a Manifest (see {{plug-manifest}}).

-The market analysis will lead to Service type design (some of which will be innovative) which will lead to an understanding of potential revenue.
+The market analysis will lead to Service type design (some of which will be innovative) and will lead to an understanding of potential revenue.
 This revenue prediction will be considered when evaluating price and compatibility such that initial sketches of use can be constructed.

 {: #planning-network}
 ## Planning the network